rm511130/Tanzu-Workshop-TKGI/README.md

 - TO requires the execution of a simple helm chart to integrate with any K8s cluster.
 - Wavefront provides a SaaS based approach to handle terabytes of data in the most cost-effective way.

-Congratulations, you have completed LAB-10.
+Congratulations, you have completed LAB-9.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "x" in the appropriate column.

 -----------------------------------------------------
-### Bonus-LAB: A quick look at [TAS (Tanzu Application Service)](https://cloud.vmware.com/tanzu-application-service)
+### LAB-10: A quick look at [TAS (Tanzu Application Service)](https://cloud.vmware.com/tanzu-application-service)

 - Tanzu Application Service for K8s is a Platform as a Service that builds and manages secure container images while taking advantage of the power afforded by Kubernetes' orchestration of containers.
 - Developers love TAS because there are no IP addresses, no complex YAML files, no need to understand load balancing, routing, SSL certificates, or specifics of any given Public IaaS.
 TAS is all about getting from source code to production via a simple `cf push`.